getodk/docs/shared-src/docs-tech-guide.rst

    - :doc:`docs-developer-guide`

    If you're renaming any hash, make sure to add a redirect in :file:`/shared-src/_static/hash-redirects.json`.
-Add the old hash and new hash mapping in the corresponding pathname for which the change is made.
+Add the old hash and new hash mapping in the corresponding pathname dictionary for which the change is made.

 #.
 Local checks